EBSA Retirement Benefits

 Designing the first PRA-cleared, research-led public digital service at the U.S. Department of Labor

-The EBSA Retirement Benefits Lost & Found Portal is a congressionally mandated public service designed to help Americans locate missing retirement benefits across decades of fragmented records.
-I served as the UX Strategy and Research Lead, responsible for defining the research approach, securing regulatory approval, and aligning experience decisions across multiple federal stakeholders for a product intended to operate at national scale.
+I served as the UX Strategy and Research Lead, responsible for defining the research approach, securing regulatory approval, and aligning experience decisions across multiple federal stakeholders for a product operating at national scale.

 Context